Roswell Mill: Hiking & running the Vickery Creek Trail

-Hike the 3 mile Vickery Creek Trail to two historic mills, a covered bridge, and a spillway waterfall near Roswell, Georgia.
+Hike the Vickery Creek trail network at Roswell Mill to two historic mills, a covered bridge, and a spillway waterfall near in Roswell, Georgia.

-The Vickery Creek Trail explores the surrounding rolling forest and steep banks of Big Creek, also known as Vickery Creek, near Roswell, Georgia.
-It’s one of the many Chattahoochee River National Recreation Area parks near Atlanta, though its trails don’t follow the banks of the Chattahoochee.
-Instead, this hike explores several historic mills and a dam on a Chattahoochee tributary, rolling through beautiful forest and catching views of the rushing dam waterfall from a steep, carved rock bluff.
+The Vickery Creek Trail explores the historic Roswell Mill and the surrounding rolling forest on the banks of Big Creek, also known as Vickery Creek, near Roswell, Georgia.
+It’s one of the many Chattahoochee River National Recreation Area parks near Atlanta, though its trails don’t follow the banks of the Chattahoochee River.
+Instead, this hike explores several historic mills at Roswell Mill and a spillway dam waterfall on a Chattahoochee River tributary.
+The three-mile Vickery Creek trail network hikes through beautiful, rolling forest forest and catches views of the rushing dam waterfall from a steep rock bluff.

-The trail departs the Riverside Road trailhead (view driving directions), hiking upstream along Vickery Creek and truning right at the first trail intersection.
-(The trail departing left that previously hiked Big Creek Gorge is closed due to erosion.)
+The trail departs a trailhead on Riverside Road in Roswell (view driving directions), hiking upstream along Vickery Creek and truning right at the first trail intersection.
 The trail switches back, passing through a series well-marked intersections and rolling elevation, following the outer loop trail at each intersection.
-The trail passes the Grimes Bridge Road trailhead, hiking .5 mile to a junction on trail right, turning here to explore the modern dam on Big Creek.
+The Vickery Creek Trail passes the Grimes Bridge Road trailhead, hiking .5 mile to a junction on trail right, turning here to explore the modern dam on Big Creek.

 The trail departs the modern dam, retracing steps to the Vickery Creek loop trail and turning right at the intersection to continue the loop.
 The hike continues straight at the next trail intersection, following the flow of Big Creek downstream as it slices through the terrain.
 A side trail departs trail right after a short descent, and the hike turns here to explore the massive, historic Vickery Creek dam from a tall bluff alongside its rushing, tumbling waters.
-This spillway dam was a valuable asset to the South during the Civil War, having powered the mill wheel that was built downstream at the now abandoned mill ruins.
+This spillway dam was a valuable asset to the South during the Civil War, having powered the Roswell Mill wheel that was located downstream.